gitlocalize/docs/notify_translators.md

 # Notify translators when original content update

-When source contents update, GitLocalize notifies translators who have translated via email.
+When a source content is updated, GitLocalize sends an email to translators who have translated the content.